 The pagoda-style temple has a distinct interior.
 Instead of a standing figure of the Goddess, it has a flat figure parallel to the ground that is worshipped by bowing down.
 Next to the divine figure is a pond, the Bhairav Kunda.
 Devotees put their hand inside the pond and whatever they get is considered holy and is accepted as a blessing from the divine.

-The Newar community performs various Puja at Guhyeshwari Temple.
+The Newar community performs various pujas at Guhyeshwari Temple.
 Newari Bhoj (feast) is also held at the temple during festivals.
 Newar Bajracharya Buddhists worship Guhyeshwari as Vajrayogini.
 This temple has great value to Hindus as well as the Buddhists.
 During the first 10 days of Dashain (Navaratri), the main festival of the Hindus, devotees from all over Kathmandu come to worship Goddess Guhyeshwari.
 A lot of importance is placed in visiting this temple during this time.
-Statues of different forms of Durga (Hindu Goddess) are placed around Guhyeshwari Temple during this time.
+Statues of different forms of Durga (Hindu Goddess) are also placed around Guhyeshwari Temple at this time.

 While visiting these temples, the Guhyeshwari Temple is visited before the main Pashupatinath Temple.
 The Guhyeshwari Temple is worshipped first and then other temples are visited.
 It is because of the belief of worshipping Shakti before Shiva.